KintsuKayaba/Air-Quality-AI-Forecast/README.md

 ## Notes

-- The project uses the Groq API for AI-generated explanations.
+- The project uses the Groq API for AI-generated explanations and chat responses.
 To use this project, you must:
   1. Obtain your API key by registering on the [Groq API website](https://console.groq.com/keys).
   2. Create a `.env` file in the root directory of the project.
   3. Add the following line to the `.env` file, replacing `your_api_key` with your actual API key: